Programme/Approved Electives for 2023/24

 Description of Module Assessment

-Individual essay2,000 word critical essay discussing contemporary global issues and evaluating their impact on marketing and consumption activities.2: Exam weighted 50%
+Individual essay2,000 word critical essay discussing contemporary global issues and evaluating their impact on marketing and consumption activities.2: Open Book Examination weighted 50%